TJRelly/TJRelly/README.md

 Software Engineer
 ------------------

-Enthusiastic about software engineering, committed to continuous growth and innovative solutions.
-Strategic thinker crafting elegant problem-solving approaches.
+Enthusiastic about learning, committed to continuous growth and solving problems.
 Proven experience in front-end and back-end development.
-Energetically contributing to driving global tech companies forward with fresh perspectives.
+Strong interest in AI, how it will affect our future, and its implications in global tech.

 - You can view my portfolio here: <a href="https://terrelljackson.vercel.app/" target="_blank">My Portfolio</a>